Language and intercultural communication are central to all degree programs at the Institute.

 Upon request at the time of admission, other language study may be arranged to fulfill your degree requirements.
 The non-regular language courses offered in Spring 2014 were: Portuguese, Korean, German, Persian Farsi and Turkish.
 For more details, please contact Professor Naoko Matsuo at email@example.com.

-As a Monterey Institute student, your language proficiency level is important.
+As a MIIS student, your language proficiency level is important.

 Self-assess the level at which you read, write and understand your target language of study.